 - Good/very good

-In addition to the above traditional system of grading comic books, there is also a numerical system called the Overstreet Numerical Equivalent.
+In addition to the above traditional system of grading comic books, there is also a numerical system called the Overstreet Numerical Equivalent, which uses the same basic principles of assessment and just communicates them in a numerical way.

 To ensure a comic book is graded accurately, collectors generally use a professional grading service.
-Once a comic book is graded by a grading company, it is encapsulated in a holder that is tamper-evident.
-The following are examples of comic book grading services:
+Once a comic book's graded by a grading company, it's encapsulated in a holder that is tamper-evident (you might be tempted to break the seal, but doing so is going to ruin all of their hard work).
+The following are examples of reputable comic book grading services:

-- The Certified Guarantee Company is a leading authority on comic books.
-This well known grading service, known as CGC Comics also includes a restoration check on all comics they grade.
+- CGC - The Certified Guarantee Company is a leading authority on comic book grading.
+This well known grading service, known as CGC Comics, also includes a restoration check on all comics they grade.

 Free Comic Book Appraisals Online